AmeyVijeesh/Python-Projects/README.md

 # Python Projects

 A collection of python projects ranging from Tkinter to PyQt, Simple programs to PyGame.
 This repository contains the total number of
-Python Programs I have ever done.
+Python Programs I've ever done.
 So, many new projects will arrive as well.
 # Modules

-I have created separate folders for each of the projects so that you can find projects and navigate through them easily.
+I've created separate folders for each of the projects so that you can find projects and navigate through them easily.

 # Todo
 - Organising the files